 Texas has a number of towns and cities that are perfect for a romantic Valentine's Day vacation.
 From the Gulf Coast to the Texas Hill Country, there is a Texas town to accommodate anyone's preferences and tastes.
-Major cities such as Austin, Dallas, Houston and San Antonio offer plenty of Valentine's Day, but so do more quaint locations such as Fredericksburg and Wimberley.
+Major cities such as Austin, Dallas, Houston, and San Antonio offer plenty of Valentine's Day activities, from romantic dinners to hot air balloon rides.

-Many people don’t realize it, but the Texas Hill Country is one of the most romantic regions in the country.
-With scenic rolling hills, clear streams, and quaint small towns, the Hill Country is a perfect escape for Valentine’s Day or any other special occasion with that someone special.
+Many people don’t realize it, but the Texas Hill Country is one of the most romantic regions in the United States, even in the dead of winter.
+With scenic rolling hills, clear streams, and charming little towns like Fredericksburg and Wimberley, the Hill Country is a perfect escape for Valentine’s Day or any other special occasion with that special someone.